How much is your business worth? Freehold or Leasehold?

 Leasehold is a type of title certificate that states you as the owner of the property for a predetermined number of years.
 Apartments, flats, and several houses as well as commercial buildings come with a leasehold certificate.
 The lease period can be anything from 5 years to 999 years depending on the leasehold deal you are getting.
 At the end of the lease period, you may be able to renew the lease subject to the Landlord and Tenant.
 Before you buy get solicitors to confirm that the lease is renewable and has not been “contracted out”.
 You may even have the option to buy the property as a freehold after the lease period is completed.

-In general terms lenders prefer freehold deals as they have a property element to secure the lending on, however they are often happy to lend on leaseholds if the lease terms are favorable and they can take a charge over it.
+In general terms lenders prefer freehold deals as they have a property element to secure the lending on, however they are often happy to lend on leaseholds if the lease terms are favourable and they can take a charge over it.

 Please see our for sale page for Freehold and Leasehold opportunities at JSReakes for sale